 Carefree living is not cost-free.
 We choose to live in a community association, at least in part, because the association is responsible for much of the maintenance and repair work, including long term asset replacements.
 There is no free lunch.
 The association must pay someone to do this work.
 Replacement reserves are the only way the association, and it's members, can be certain of its ability to maintain, repair and replace community assets when needed.

 Proper reserve funding makes ownership in your community a sound financial investment, whereas inadequate reserve funding makes it a 'less desirable' investment.
 A detailed and comprehensive reserve funding plan demonstrates precisely how your association will pay for long term maintenance of the properties, protect property values and avoid large special assessments.
 In essence, your reserve plan is your business plan.
 Wise home-buyers will gladly invest more money to live in a well managed community than one which is financially unequipped to protect their housing investment.

-The American Institute of Certified Public Accountants (AICPA) issues very specific guidelines (CIRA Guide) that require accountants address the issue of proper reserve funding when conducting the community's audit.
-If the Auditor can't determine how you've set up your reserves, your audit will be "qualified".
+Certified Public Accountants are required to address the issue of proper reserve funding when conducting the community's audit, review or compilation.
+If the CPA can't determine how you've set up your reserves, the report will be "qualified".
 That sends up "red flags" to lenders and buyers alike!
 Your governing documents or state statutes may require your association obtain a reserve study; budget adequate reserves, or contribute a specified percentage of your annual total budget to reserves; or maintain a certain level of reserve funding.
 If you are not sure of your obligations, it is advisable to obtain a written legal opinion from a qualified attorney who specializes in community association law.